portfedh/Mexico_CPI/README.md

 ## How to Use

-When run, it will automatically display the last value in Mexican Consumer Price Index (INPC) and will ask for two dates from the user in the format: yyy-mm
+When running the script, the terminal will automatically display the last value in Mexican Consumer Price Index (INPC) and will ask for two dates from the user in the format: yyy-mm

 The program will then retrieve the monthly index values during the period and calculate the inflation between the two dates.